You're headed to a party at someone's house. You are greeted at the door by the host when you arrive.

 A server is divided into channels based on topics of conversation.

 #text-based-channels have a chat bar to type text into.
-You can @tag other members and send images or GIFs, too!
+You can @tag other members, start threads to keep conversations together, and send images or GIFs, too!

 🔊voice-based channels can also use video and screen sharing, and take place in real-time.